zhuang-li/FactualSceneGraph/README.md

-# FACTUAL: A Benchmark for Faithful and Consistent Textual Scene Graph Parsing
+# [ACL 23] FACTUAL: A Benchmark for Faithful and Consistent Textual Scene Graph Parsing

 Welcome to the official repository for the ACL 2023 paper:
 [**FACTUAL: A Benchmark for Faithful and Consistent Textual Scene Graph Parsing**](https://arxiv.org/pdf/2305.17497.pdf).
 Here, you'll find both the code and dataset associated with our research.